-- User support with proposal preparation by means of face-to-face meetings, dedicated workshops and through the ALMA Helpdesk. - Answering questions on technical details pertaining the scheduling and execution of the proposed observations. - Face-to-face help with data reduction, including expert support in data processing for specialised observing techniques. - Help in archival research, including assistance to users of the ALMA archive in identifying and using the data products suitable for their scientific projects. - Support to the QA process of science data sets.
+- User support with proposal preparation by means of face-to-face meetings, dedicated workshops and through the ALMA Helpdesk. - Answering user questions on technical details pertaining the scheduling and execution of the proposed observations. - Face-to-face help with data reduction, including expert support in data processing for specialised observing techniques. - Help in archival research, including assistance to users of the ALMA archive in identifying and using the data products suitable for their scientific projects. - Support to the QA process of science data sets. - Close interaction with the community and regular updates on ALMA (Community Days and other events, newsletter, webpages), as well as community education through workshops, lectures, tutorials, and online material.

-- Facilitate science coordination between ALMA users, i.e. providing space for small meetings, putting people with similar interests in contact if mutually desired etc. - Close interaction with the community and regular updates on ALMA (Community Days and other events, newsletter, webpages), as well as community education through lectures, tutorials, and online material. - Outreach to the general public.
+· Outreach to the general public.